galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 I want to highlight that these changes benefit every user to some degree, making them well worth the effort, and implore you to consider prioritizing accessibility; be it by developing with accessibility in mind, or speaking out for changes favoring accessibility.

-A big thanks goes out to everyone how contributed on improving galaxies accessability, and reporting accessability issues!
+A big thank you goes out to everyone how contributed on improving galaxies accessability.
+This includes everyone who has reported accessability issues.
+Your detailed reports have helped a lot in this effort!

 Thank you for reading.